con/duct/README.md

             [--report-interval REPORT_INTERVAL] [-c {all,none,stdout,stderr}]
             [-o {all,none,stdout,stderr}]
             [-t {all,system-summary,processes-samples}]
-            command ...
+            command [inner_args ...] ...

 Gathers metrics on a command and all its child processes.

 positional arguments:
+  command [inner_args ...]
-  command               The command to execute. inner_args            Arguments for the command.
+                        The command to execute, along with its inner arguments. inner_args            Arguments for the command.

 options: